utk-team/utk/doc-sources/usingutk/PyUtk.md

 A conda (or venv) environnment is recommended.
 There is no requirements for the pyutk library to be built.
 But to be used, numpy must be available.

 If using a conda environnment, make sure the proper compiler is detected.
-It is recommanded to install GCC via `conda install -c conda-force gxx`.
-If the wrong compiler, setting CC and CXX environment variables might help.
+If the wrong compiler is detected, setting CC and CXX environment variables might help.

 To build the library run the command `pip install -v -e .` (dot is part of command) in the root directory.
 Everything will be built and linked with your current python interpreter.